Refer a patient

 Hales Skelton savors victories large and small now that his outside more closely aligns with his inside.

-Tobin Cox, an OHSU employee and Transgender Health Program volunteer, joins program supervisor Amy Penkin to talk about transitioning as a new employee.
+Tobin Cox joins clinical program manager Amy Penkin to talk about transitioning as a new employee.

-At the OHSU Transgender Health Program, we are committed to your health and well-being.
-We know that high-quality health care in affirming, welcoming environments can be lifesaving.
+At the OHSU Transgender Health Program, we know that high-quality health care in affirming, welcoming environments can be lifesaving.

 The Transgender Health Program — THP for short — provides support, information and advocacy.
 We can connect you with OHSU providers who are international leaders in caring for gender-diverse patients of all ages.